Ridwanul-hoque/Fake-news-classifier/README.md

 # Fake News Classification & Gradio Application

 ## Overview
-This project builds, evaluates, and deploys a machine learning model designed to classify news articles as **Real** or **Fake**.
-Using natural language processing (NLP) techniques and scikit-learn, various model pipelines were trained and evaluated via cross-validation to find the optimal balance between performance and stability.
-The final trained pipeline is integrated into an interactive web interface built with Gradio for real-time predictions.
+This project applies machine learning techniques to classify news articles as **Real** or **Fake**.
+Using `TfidfVectorizer` for text feature extraction and scikit-learn classification algorithms (`LogisticRegression`, `MultinomialNB`), model pipelines were trained and evaluated via 5-fold cross-validation to find the optimal balance between accuracy and stability.
+The final trained `TfidfVectorizer` + `LogisticRegression` pipeline is integrated into an interactive web application built with Gradio for real-time predictions.

 ## Dataset
 - **Input:** Text (News Article Content / Headlines)